jido/Arcadam/Quirks.md

 ```
 1. Item in a numbered list
-> continued on the next line
+  continued on the next line

   Another paragraph attached

 // Non-indented line
-  That is a code block
+  That is a separate paragraph
 ```

 A list item can contain multiple indented paragraphs or delimited code blocks.

-Any non-indented line which doesn't start with ">" or "." unsets the nesting level, even a comment.
+Any non-indented line unsets the nesting level, even a comment.

 ## Tables